ImRobbieRobski/BreakEvenPlusMinus-for-Ninja-Trader/README.md

 Full credit goes to Nobbi.
 However, I couldn't find any publilcly hosted version of this indicator, and Nobbi isn't actively reachable on any socials.

+## To install properly, download the current version from releases page, not the source code.
+It should have a sha256 hash.

 Follow me on these platforms:
 - https://x.com/imRobbieRobski
 - https://www.youtube.com/@CoastToCoastTradersPodcast